-If you are uncertain as to whether you definitely want to study medicine, don’t quite meet the grades required or want to pursue something related to medicine first to see if you enjoy it then maybe consider undertaking a related science degree first.
-This route into medicine is longer and more expensive but despite this offers many advantages.
-Being older and wiser you are more likely to have maturity and resilience to cope with the course having developed your studying skills by undertaking another degree and you can be sure you are making the right decision having had more time to think and decide on your career goals.
+If you’re not sure you definitely want to study medicine, don’t quite have the grades, or want to pursue something related to medicine first to see if you enjoy it, then consider taking a related science degree first.
+This route into medicine is longer, and more expensive, but offers many advantages.
+Being older and wiser you are more likely to have maturity and resilience to cope with the course, having developed your study skills during your other degree, and feeling more confident about your decision to study medicine having had more time to think about it and your career goals.

 Graduates can enter into the undergraduate degree course – 5 years in length or apply to a graduate course, which is an intense 4-year programme.
 You will not be able to get a student loan if you apply for graduate entry so this is another consideration.
 Many medical schools value the extra age, experience and maturity graduates offer so very much value these applicants.
 Be aware that competition onto the specific 4-year graduate courses is especially tough with fierce competition ratios so you will need a glowing application and at least a 2:1 degree to stand a good chance.
 You are only able to apply to 4 medical schools through UCAS and 1 other option so put some thought into this 5th option and find out about what course and university you may like to go to if you don’t succeed in your application.